Scorpion-Security-Labs/OpenHashAPI/docs/INSTALL.md

     "allow-private-lists":true
 }
 ```
+> [!TIP]
 > Consider changing the authentication pepper to a unique value per install.
 This value will be used in authentication hash security.
 Pepper must be at least 8 characters long and contain a mix of uppercase, lowercase letters, and at least one digit and one special character.
 Changing this to a custom value will increase the offline security of any compromised user's password hash due to the tool being open source.

 If we `git clone` the repository we can use the configuration file found in `/config/config.json` as a base.
 ![Screen capture of a terminal using vim to edit the configuration file.](/docs/images/install-6.png)

-Configure this file with the updated settings and then ensure that the `Dockerfile` is pointed at the correct configuration file:
+Configure this file with the updated settings, including the database username and password and then ensure that the `Dockerfile` is pointed at the correct configuration file:
 ```
 # Location of your config file
 ENV CONF_FILE=./config/config.json
 COPY ${CONF_FILE} /etc/config.json
 ```

+> [!IMPORTANT]
  > **Ensure you have updated the password for the database user and open-registration is enabled before building!**

 After editing the configuration file, ensure that the paths for the configuration file, as well as any other items like custom certificates, are correctly stated before building the image.